Is Kindness Contagious?

 It’s About More Than Just Food

 When you hear the phrase “eating disorders,” your mind immediately thinks about food, but what most people do not know is that eating disorders are so much more than just food.
-This year, during National Eating Disorder Awareness week, we hope to shed light on the deadliest mental illness, because though eating disorders are characterized by obsession with food, body weight and size, the root of an eating disorder is so much deeper.
+Although eating disorders are characterized by an obsession with food, body weight and size, the root of an eating disorder is so much deeper.

 The most common eating disorders are anorexia nervosa, bulimia nervosa, and binge-eating disorder.
-Though they all have their own signs and symptoms, they all have an equally negative impact on someone’s health, emotions, and ability to function in day-to-day life.
+They each have their own signs and symptoms, but have an equally negative impact on someone’s health, emotions, and ability to function in day-to-day life.

 People with eating disorders usually do not think they have a problem.
 Here are some signs and symptoms to look for if you think someone in your life may have an eating disorder: